aburkut/eth-blocks/README.md

 - `terraform init` to download providers and modules
 - `terraform plan` to see which AWS  resources will be created
 - `terraform apply ` to provision infrastructure

+## Technical details:

+The lambda functions a built on the top on [Nest.js framework](https://nestjs.com/) and Typescript.